Lee20171010/symbol-window/README.md

 - **Multi-keyword Support**: Supports space-separated keywords (e.g., `user controller` matches `UserController`).
 - **Performance**: Optimized with debouncing and caching for large projects.
 - **Infinite Scroll**: Automatically loads more results as you scroll.
-- **Deep Search (Experimental)**: A powerful hybrid search mode that combines text scanning (Ripgrep) with symbol parsing (LSP) to find results in large projects where standard LSP searches might be truncated.
+- **Deep Search**: A powerful hybrid search mode that combines text scanning (Ripgrep) with symbol parsing (LSP) to find results in large projects where standard LSP searches might be truncated.
     - **Advanced Filtering**:
         - **Search Scope**: Limit the search to a specific folder.
         - **Files to Include**: Filter results using glob patterns (e.g., `src/**/*.ts`).